MagicDuck/grug-far.nvim/README.md

 - [nvim-spectre][spectre]
 - [telescope.nvim][telescope]: lifted `rg` healthcheck from there :P
 - [lazy.nvim][lazy]: used their beautiful `README.md` as a template
+- [plugin-template.nvim][neovim-plugin-template]: super handy template, this plugin is based on it!

 [help]: doc/my-awesome-plugin.txt
 [opts]: lua/grug-far/opts.lua